House Director FAQs

 7pm Meeting prep (or downtime)

-8pm House Meeting (or Staff Meeting)
+8pm House Meeting (or Staff Team Meeting - includes HD and their SRAs)

 9pm Downtime